-Lithium batteries wear out with charge cycles and age.
-Heat makes them age faster.
-Some packs simply lose capacity; others swell, which can push against the trackpad, keyboard, or bottom case.
+Laptop batteries wear out from age, charge cycles, heat, and long periods sitting at high charge.
+Some simply lose capacity.
+Others swell, which can push against the trackpad, keyboard, palm rest, or bottom cover.

 What the repair actually involves

-The laptop is powered down, opened, disconnected from internal power, and the battery is removed.
-Some are held by screws.
-Others use adhesive and need slower removal.
-The new battery is installed, then charging and sleep/wake behavior are tested.
+The laptop is powered down, opened, disconnected from internal power, and inspected.
+The old battery is removed, either by screws or adhesive depending on the model.
+The replacement is installed, then charging behavior, sleep/wake behavior, heat, and battery reporting are checked.

 Cost signals